-Figure 17 (page 46) illustrates a "big picture" look at the multiple factors affecting implementation of the DCI Framework.
+The DCI Components and Data Cycle graphic on the next page illustrates a "big picture" look at the multiple factors affecting implementation of the DCI Framework.
 It is important to notice how the arrows denote a feedback loop using data.